black-parrot-hdk/zynq-parrot/software/README.md

 This directory contains:

-1) support for cross-compiling RISC-V programs on X86 and
+1) support for cross-compiling RISC-V programs on X86 and NBF generation.

 2) support for running these programs on bitstreams on the Zynq PL.

-The eventual goal is to support having a build RISC-V tool chain on the board, and also running Verilator.
-So only bitstream build has to happen on X86.
-But this may require some cleverness to get it to build (larger flash card) and maybe that end users use a higher end (Ultra96V2) board so they can have 2 GB of memory, and faster ARM cores.
+To generate NBF files for a specific benchmark suite run `make generate_nbf SUITE=<suite>`.
+The output files will be placed at `nbf/$(SUITE).`

-Note: GNU Awk (gawk) and texinfo is required by the software build.
+For other target about setting up the SDK or running programs on FPGA or simulation read the Makefile.